-Keep your food up high and secured where you pet cannot access it.
+Keep your food up high and secure where your pet cannot access it.
 The ASPCA has a list of food to avoid feeding your pet so you can take extra care securing foods that are more likely to make your pet sick.
 Beyond the well-known chocolate, these foods include avocados, onions and garlic, grapes and raisins, coffee, nuts, salt, and gum.
-Even when a food isn’t harmful to your animal, the wrapper or packaging it comes in could be.
+Even when food isn’t harmful to your animal, the wrapper or packaging it comes in could be.
 Watch out for little things like twist ties and can tabs that your pet could easily swallow.
 For extra safety, you may want to use a gate to keep your pet out while you’re cooking so they don’t get under your feet and they stay away from any hot surfaces or open flames

 Always check to make sure your pet hasn’t gotten into the washer or dryer before loading them.
 Keep laundry detergent, bleach, and other chemicals up high and out of reach.
 It’s best to keep your laundry in a basket to minimize the risk of your pet chewing on or even swallowing small articles of clothing such as socks.
 When swallowed, things like strings and buttons can cause digestive issues.